SandyGifford/HTML-Hello-World/README.md

 ### Structure of an HTML page

-Copy/paste the following code into your document:
+Copy/paste the following code into your document (replace the existing content):

 ```html
 <!DOCTYPE html>